isomerpages/sndgo-corp/_combating-covid-19/combating-covid-19-with-technology.md

 3. Tapping their TT App or TT Token at a SafeEntry Gateway device.

 With SafeEntry, we can log the individuals’ entry and exit times to a location to have a complete picture of how far the virus can spread and allow the health authorities to understand the virus transmission better.

+**For information on SafeEntry at public transport nodes, click here**

 ### [TraceTogether Programme](https://www.tracetogether.gov.sg/)